top of page

 The Return

 I don’t know what this part is meant to be.
 I keep waiting for something to click.
 To land.
 A sentence that sounds like an arrival.
 A way to say: I made it.
 I’m out of The Forest and into the open field.
 But there’s nothing.
-Just this version of me, sitting here, trying to name what can’t be named.
+Just this version of me, sitting here, trying to put words on a page that say I've made it through.

 I’m not fully fixed.
 I’m not fully healed.
 I’m not above any of it.